-- Many tribes require a birth certificate, social security card, and family tree to seek information regarding enrollment eligibility and extended family information.
-Since this information is many times lacking in the initial stages of the child abuse and neglect investigation, the process for obtaining these documents results in a delay in verifying an ICWA case.
-The Department and the Office of the Attorney General are working closely to obtain the resources needed for cross-referencing ICWA case data (data matching), at minimum quarterly and ideally monthly. - The State SACWIS system does not identify all American Indian children because field staff do not consistently gather and enter the child's tribal affiliation into the designated data fields.
+- times lacking in the initial stages of the child abuse and neglect investigation, the process for obtaining these documents results in a delay in verifying an ICWA case. - The State SACWIS system does not identify all American Indian children because field staff do not consistently gather and enter the child's tribal affiliation into the designated data fields.
+The Department and the Office of the Attorney General are working closely to obtain the resources needed for cross-referencing ICWA case data (data matching), at minimum quarterly and ideally monthly.